snax4a/shy/README.md

 3. Run `gulp serve` to start the server locally.
 Make sure PostgreSQL is running.

-4. Run `npm run deploy` if you are deploying to Heroku and have a Heroku account with the CLI installed.
+4. Run `gulp deploy` if you are deploying to Heroku and have a Heroku account with the CLI installed.
 This will push the contents of /dist up to Heroku using git.

 [express]: https://img.shields.io/badge/expressjs-4.14.1-blue.svg
 [express-url]: http://expressjs.com